20 Surprising Facts About Sleep

 TLDR:

 Many interesting facts about sleep can be sorted based on biology, psychology, weirdness and fun.
-Most people do not get enough sleep, and millions experience sleep disorders like sleepwalking and insomnia.
+Most people do not get enough sleep, and millions experience sleep disorders like sleepwalking.
 Researchers still have much to learn about sleep, such as why people dream and how a full moon impacts sleep.
 People struggling to get high-quality sleep increasingly use natural products, like CBD and CBN products for sleep, instead of over-the-counter and prescription drugs with potential side effects.

 Facts About Sleeping